kamathhrishi/MyWebsite/Projects.markdown

 <em>Computer Vision library for human-computer interaction in **Python**</em>
 <br/>
 <p style='text-align: justify;'>
-I have refactored certain parts of the library for improved usability and wrote test cases to ensure accurate functionality.
+Refactored certain parts of the library for improved usability and wrote test cases to ensure accurate functionality.
 Ported library to Python 3.0.
 </p>

 <br/>